-- Low unemployment: Bay of Plenty unemployment rates are low at 3.8% (Q3, 2019), leaving fewer people available for work than in previous seasons. - Decreases in international students following the closure of some international schools. - Decreases in employees with working holiday visas
+- Low unemployment: Bay of Plenty unemployment rates are low at 4.1% (Q2, 2020), leaving a tight labour market. - Decreases in international students following the closure of some international schools. - Decreases in employees with working holiday visas

 The last two categories usually fill 20 to 30 per cent of vacancies.